utkarshgupta220399/competitive-programming-1/README.md

 * [Programming Camp Syllabus](syllabi/ioi-syllabus-2019.pdf)
 * [IOI Syllabus 2019](syllabi/programming-camp-syllabus.pdf)

+## Awesome Resources

-[Awesome Competitive Programming](https://github.com/lnishan/awesome-competitive-programming), as the name states, is an awesome list of resources which may help you grow as a Competitive Programmer.
+* [Awesome Competitive Programming](https://github.com/lnishan/awesome-competitive-programming) - An awesome list of resources which may help you grow as a Competitive Programmer.
 Do check that out.

+* [GeeksForGeeks](https://www.geeksforgeeks.org/) - A nice and really large archive for learning stuffs in computer science.
+It is also listed in *Awesome Competitive Programming* but this really deserves some special attention.

 ## Algorithms